 - Failure by a general dentist to refer to a specialist, such as an oral surgeon

-Our legal team will get your records and x-rays and have them reviewed by a nationally recognized expert.
+Our legal team will get your records and X-rays and have them reviewed by a nationally recognized expert.
 The expert will tell us if you were the victim of dental malpractice and if improper treatment caused your injuries.
-If your case meets both criteria, you have the basis to file a lawsuit in Michigan.
+If your case meets both criteria, you have what is needed to prove a dental malpractice lawsuit in Michigan.

 The most common injuries resulting from dental malpractice are: